 Patent and other intellectual property disputes are common in our industry.
 Our success depends upon our ability to refrain from infringing upon the intellectual property rights of others.
 Some companies, including some of our competitors, own large numbers of patents, copyrights and trademarks, which they may use to assert claims against us.
 As we grow and enter new markets, we will face a growing number of competitors.
 As the number of competitors in our industry grows and the functionality of products in different industry segments overlaps, we expect that software and other solutions in our industry may be subject to such claims by third parties.
 Third parties may in the future assert claims of infringement, misappropriation or other violations of intellectual property rights against us.
 We cannot assure you that infringement claims will not be asserted against us in the future, or that, if asserted, any infringement claim will be successfully defended.
 A successful claim against us could require that we pay substantial damages or ongoing royalty payments, prevent us from offering our services, or require that we comply with other unfavorable terms.
-We may also be obligated to indemnify our customers or business partners or pay substantial settlement costs, including royalty payments, in connection with any such claim or litigation regarding our intellectual property could be costly and time-consuming and divert the attention of our management and key personnel from our business operations.
+We may also be obligated to indemnify our customers or business partners or pay substantial settlement costs, including royalty payments, in connection with any such claim or litigation and to obtain licenses, modify applications or refund fees, which could be costly.
+Even if we were to prevail in such a dispute, any litigation regarding our intellectual property could be costly and time-consuming and divert the attention of our management and key personnel from our business operations.